 3. Job Security

-There is an increasing shortage of truck drivers in the US and numerous opportunities for new drivers including veterans.
+There is an increasing shortage of truck drivers in the US and numerous opportunities for new drivers including veterans in trucking.
 Jim Blanchard, a US Marine Corps Veteran says, “Having a valid CDL with a clean license and CSA score means you will always have a job.”

 4. Great Pay